suljov/ReconRunner/README.md

       * ~~or change the structure for the lists of wordlists for each feature so they are in lists in a config file???? json file with multiple keys and values with wordlists etc??~~
           * ~~then we can make a feature so its easier to make your own custom list of wordlists and make the tool use that list of wordlists????~~
               * ~~then add a feature so the tool can add/create custom lists of wordlists AND being able to add wordlists to an existing list of wordlists??~~
-  * add feature to scan hosts (nmap and/or rustscan)

 ## Features